 The real investor will never demand you to pay for anything upfront, especially to cover banking fees or insurance charges.
-If an investor promises you to invest and then asks to pay for some fees, whatever it is $100, $500 or several thousand, it is a 100% scam.
+If an investor promises you to invest and then asks you to pay for some fees, whatever it is $100, $500, or several thousand, it is a 100% scam.

 This is one of many widely used stories by scam investors: For example, they may offer you $2-5M as an investment, but “to follow the procedure they have to make insurance on the deal” and ask you to pay a small fee of $1’500 for the third party insurance broker.
 If an investor is asking for money from you, be sure something is wrong.
 Don’t make any transactions and investigate their identity before moving forward with the conversation.

 Also, InnMind hosts regular pitch sessions with active VC investors and most interesting Web3 startups/projects, here is the calendar of the upcoming events.